-Reinsurance assets are assessed for impairment.
-If there is objective evidence of impairment, then the carrying amount is reduced to its recoverable amount and the impairment loss is recognised in profit or loss.
+Reinsurance assets are assessed for impairment at each reporting date.
+If there is objective evidence of impairment, then the carrying amount is reduced to its recoverable amount and the impairment loss is recognised in statement of comprehensive income.

 (i) Financial instruments